Cenél nÓengusa

 Islay (in green) and the rest of Argyll.
-Colonsay is the island above Islay.
+Colonsay is the small island north of Islay and Jura the large island to the north east.

-The Cenél nÓengusa were a kin group who ruled the island of Islay, and perhaps nearby Colonsay, off the western coast of Scotland in the early Middle Ages.
+The Cenél nÓengusa were a kin group who ruled the island of Islay, and perhaps nearby Colonsay and Jura, off the western coast of Scotland in what was then the kingdom of Dál Riata in the early Middle Ages.

-The Senchus fer n-Alban, a census and genealogy of the kingdom of Dál Riata, lists the Cenél nÓengusa as one of the three kin groups making up the kingdom in Argyll.
-The others were the Cenél nGabráin of Kintyre and the Cenél Loairn of Lorn.
+The Senchus fer n-Alban, a census and genealogy of the kingdom of Dál Riata, lists the Cenél nÓengusa as one of the three kin groups making up the kingdom, which is located in modern Argyll.
+The others were the Cenél nGabráin of Kintyre and Knapdale and the Cenél Loairn of Lorne.
 A fourth group, the Cenél Comgaill, of Cowal and the Isle of Bute, later split from the Cenél nGabráin.
-The Senchus portrays Dál Riata as it existed in the mid-seventh century.
+The Senchus traces the descent of the Cenél nÓengusa from Óengus Mór, son of Erc of Dalriada, who lived in the mid-5th century but unlike the other main kindreds the lineage does not seem to have produced one of the high kings of Dál Riata and they may have been absorbed into one of the other kindreds c.
+627.

-The Senchus traces the descent of the Cenél nÓengusa from Óengus Mór mac Eirc, brother of Fergus Mór, a relationship which is almost certainly an invention.
-The Cenél nÓengusa are the only kindred from which no historical kings of Dál Riata are recorded by the Irish annals.
+The Celtic monastic system of the time made use of isolated retreat centres and one of them may have been on Nave Island off Islay's northwest coast.
+Mainland Dál Riata had an extensive trade network as early as the late sixth and seventh centuries in which it is likely that the Christian church had a crucial role but the there is limited evidence of Cenél nÓengusa's participation in this.

-Óengus Mór is said to have had two sons, Nadsluaig and Fergna, and their descendants are listed in the Senchus.
-It also lists the subdivisions of Islay, and the number of houses in each.
-The Cenél nÓengusa are listed among these, and thirty households only are attributed to them.
-As well as the descendants of Óengus, the Senchus places the Cenél Conchride, named for Conchriath, son of Bolc, son of Sétna, son of Fergus Bec, son of Erc, on Islay.
+At some point in the 9th century, the beleaguered kingdom of Dál Riata lost the Hebrides to the Vikings, which is the latest end date for Cenél nÓengusa rule there.
+However, it is possible that this kindred re-settled in eastern Scotland.
+The medieval Lords of the Isles had their seat at Finlaggan on Islay and claimed descent from Erc but historians consider these claims to be dubious at best.